 At the end of the day, selling products from your own site is a powerful way to make money – regardless of whether you have physical products or not.
 The biggest challenge of building your own site is not the actual “website making” process.
 It's getting traffic – a similar issue to listing your goods on other sites.

 This challenge might sound like a deal breaker but it doesn’t have to be.
 Instead, with the right training, you can learn everything you need to know about building a site and driving traffic to it.
-For training, my main recommendation is a site called Wealthy Affiliate, which offers comprehensive training on every aspect of building and running a site.
+You can check out my free tutorials I've created for readers of One More Cup of Coffee, or you can check out the Premium training I followed to build my own first websites back in 2010.